 Unlike some towns, Peyton isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Peyton are a mix of both white- and blue-collar jobs.
 Overall, Peyton is a town of transportation and shipping workers, professionals, and service providers.
 There are especially a lot of people living in Peyton who work in community and social services (33.33%), healthcare suport services (32.50%), and office and administrative support (0.00%).

-Being a small town, Peyton does not have a public transit system used by locals to get to and from work.
+Peyton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Peyton in 2022 was $28,703, which is low income relative to Colorado, and lower middle income relative to the rest of the US.
 This equates to an annual income of $114,812 for a family of four.